youngseo1108/Portfolio_Data_Engineering/README.md

 ## 1. Apache Airflow Project

-An individual project developed by following this [Airflow tutorial](https://youtu.be/3xyoM28B40Y?feature=shared), aimed at understanding the fundamentals of DAG design, task scheduling, and pipeline management.
+An individual project developed by following this [Airflow tutorial](https://youtu.be/3xyoM28B40Y?feature=shared) and [Airflow 101: Building Your First Workflow](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/fundamentals.html), aimed at understanding the fundamentals of DAG design, task scheduling, and pipeline management.

 ### Key features
-- Extracts data from Amazon API
+- Extracts data from xxx
 - Transforms and cleans data using Python
 - Loads processed data into PostgreSQL
 - Scheduled using Apache Airflow DAGs with modular task separation